Search

 While there are multiple paths that can lead to a successful civilian life, many veterans have found their way after training at a trade school.

-Read on to discover how the career-focused training you’ll find at trade school can help you transition from the troops to a life filled with passion, purpose and stability.
+Read on to discover how the career-focused training you’ll find at trade school can help you transition from the troops and pursue a life filled with passion, purpose and stability.

 Programs usually take a fraction of the time necessary to complete a bachelor’s degree, and coursework is focused on a specific vocation.

-At Universal Technical Institute (UTI), we train technicians for skilled trades including automotive, diesel, motorcycle, motorsports,24 marine, welding, collision repair and CNC machining.
-Some of our programs even take less than a year to complete.7
+At Universal Technical Institute (UTI), we have veteran trade programs that include automotive, aviation maintenance, diesel, motorcycle, marine, HVACR, welding, collision repair and CNC machining.1 Some of our programs even take less than a year to complete.7

 An Accelerated Path

-Trade school is a popular choice for veterans because it offers an accelerated path to train for a career that could help achieve security for themselves and their families.6
+Trade school is a popular choice for veterans because it offers an accelerated path to train for a career that could help achieve security for themselves and their families.
+Unlike traditional four-year universities, the programs offered at UTI can all be completed in 2 years or less, making it a great option for those who feel ready to enter the workforce.

 Hands-on Training

-At UTI, our programs teach the foundational skills employers look for when hiring entry-level technicians.
+At UTI, our programs teach the foundational skills employers look for when hiring for entry-level positions.

-Our courses are hands-on,18 instructors have real-world experience in what they teach and the things you learn could lead to a career.
-Class schedules are typically flexible to accommodate your life obligations, including family or a job.
+Our courses are hands-on,18 instructors have real-world experience in what they teach, and the things you learn can prepare you for a career.
+Class schedules can vary so that you can balance your other life obligations, including family or a job.

 We also offer many services to help veterans find a career after school.20

-All in all, trade school can help veterans face some of the top challenges of transitioning from military to civilian life by:
+All in all, vocational schools for veterans can help them face some of the top challenges of transitioning from military to civilian life by:

 • Creating a familiar structure: A trade school training program offers familiar structure for a transitioning veteran.
 It’s an approach not far from what veterans may have experienced in the service.

-• Preparing students to enter the workforce: Trade school helps students obtain the skills and certifications that some employers seek.6 At UTI, we’ve built industry relationships with 35+ leading brands, and our Career Services department offers help with résumé development.
+• Preparing students to enter the workforce: Trade school helps students obtain the skills and credentials that some employers seek.
+At UTI, we’ve built industry relationships with 35+ leading manufacturers, and our Career Services department offers help with things like resume development.

-• Connecting students with community: In school, you build camaraderie with your classmates while working toward a common goal.
-Military Friendly® Schools will even have veteran-specific spaces and resources.56
+• Connecting students with a community: In school, you build camaraderie with your classmates while working toward a common goal.
+Military Friendly Schools will even have veteran-specific spaces and resources.

 Do Skills From the Military Transfer to the Trades?

 Going to trade school allows you to leverage your military experience to prepare for a career doing what you love.
-Many of the soft skills you learned in the military could serve you well.
+Many of the soft skills you learned in the military could serve you well - another reason why trade school for veterans just makes sense.

 • Work ethic – As a veteran, you know how to take orders and work hard.
 You won’t quit or procrastinate once you’ve set your mind to something, whether it’s on the battlefield or in the classroom.